 Deva Murthy, Marketing and Sales (Advertising and Subscriptions)

-Tommy Hawco, Financial Administration
+Tommy Hawco, Finance

 The JOT Editorial Board provides advice and input to the production team to ensure that the JOT maintains and increases its position as a high quality, international scientific periodical that publishes themed essays in an educational and concise manner and peer-reviewed papers that describe cutting edge research in ocean technology, science, or engineering.
 Members are appointed for one- or two-year terms (renewable) and membership regularly rotates.
 The membership reflects the diversity of the ocean technology sector and includes members who have experience relevant to the focus of the JOT.
 To contact an editorial board member, click here.
 Include the name of the editorial board member you wish to contact in the subject line.